johnno1962/InjectionIII/README.md

 To detect this in your code to reload a view controller for example, add an @objc injected() method or subscribe to the `"INJECTION_BUNDLE_NOTIFICATION"`.

+Included in this release is "Xprobe" which allows you to browse the objects in you application as a graph and execute code against them.

 ### Limitations

 To work, [method dispatch](https://www.raizlabs.com/dev/2016/12/swift-method-dispatch/)